zeromq/zmtpdump/README.md

 ## Unit test

-I developed zmtpdump TDD-style, bottom-up, starting with a buffer for accumulating received bytes.
+zmtpdump was developed TDD-style, bottom-up, starting with a buffer for accumulating received bytes.
 The unit test reflects that and you can run it by executing

     make check

-I collected test data for unit test using sender and receiver programs and Wireshark.
+Test data for unit test were collected using sender and receiver programs and Wireshark.

 ## References